 Luckily over the past few years psychologists have also started to offer helpful advice, drawing from their own practice on how to manage and cope with anxiety.
 Here are just a few helpful tips for engaging young people on climate change with attention to eco-anxiety:

-- Create space for young people to express and work through how they feel when learning about climate change.
-Some experts suggest that one of the most important initial ways to address eco-anxiety is
+Create space for young people to express and work through how they feel when learning about climate change.
+Some experts suggest that one of the most important initial ways to address eco-anxiety is to talk openly about it.

 - Be mindful of the time that you bring up and discuss climate change with students.
 Is it a really stressful time, where students are already under a lot of pressure?

-Turn anxiety into action! - as psychologist Megan Kennedy Woodward writes: Through taking action we can all build a sense of agency, and recognize the power we have to change things and contribute to a better future.
+Turn anxiety into action! - as psychologist Megan Kennedy Woodward writes: “the solution to climate anxiety is climate action.”
+Through taking action we can all build a sense of agency, and recognize the power we have to change things and contribute to a better future.
 Young people may need support to figure out what climate action means and looks like for them.
-This is why at Be the Change we have created the and include an Action Survey in every Action Pack to give students a whole range of actions they can take in their own lives.
+This is why at Be the Change we have created the Climate Action Tracker, and include an Action Survey in every Action Pack to give students a whole range of actions they can take in their own lives.

 - In my interactions with young people I always like to emphasize not only the importance of acting, but of finding the ways to take action that you enjoy, and that help to feed your sense of purpose.
 I do this by having students brainstorm what they already enjoy doing, and what skills and talents they have or that they want to learn.
 And then thinking creatively about how these skills, talents and interests can be used to support climate action.
 In this way young people can continue to nurture the skills and interests they have while also using them to create a positive change.